lakjshmi/StudyTimer/README.md

 Study Session Planner
 ├── index.html        # The main HTML file
-├── styles.css        # Placeholder for CSS (Add styling if required)
+├── styles.css        # For styling
 ├── script.js         # The JavaScript file handling app logic
-├── break-sound.mp3   # Audio file for break start (add your file here)
+├── break-sound.mp3   # Audio file for break start
-├── study-sound.mp3   # Audio file for study start (add your file here)
+├── study-sound.mp3   # Audio file for session start

+## Technologies Used
+* HTML: For the app's structure and layout.
+* CSS: For styling and visual enhancements.
+* JavaScript: For dynamic functionality, including session handling, drag-and-drop, and timers.

+## User Testing
+To ensure usability, the app was tested by friends over a one-week period.
+Key feedback included:

+* Drag-and-drop functionality being intuitive and helpful for reordering sessions.
+* Audio alerts improving focus during study sessions.
+* Suggestions to refine the timer display and improve UI aesthetics.

+These insights were incorporated into the current version, enhancing user engagement and satisfaction.

+## Future Features
+* Add a polished UI with CSS for a better user experience.
+* Enable session progress tracking or logging.
+* Include an option to save and load session plans for recurring study schedules.